AILearnerLi/DAC-SDC-2020-SEUer/README.md

 li_guopqing@seu.edu.cn

 In DAC'2020-SDC, Our design bases on SkyNet (https://github.com/TomG008/SkyNet), the champion design of the 56th IEEE/ACM Design Automation Conference System Design Contest (DAC-SDC).
 We deliver 72.2% Intersection over Union (IoU), 36.53fps and 8399J energy consumption on Ultra96v2.
+The spped is limited by PS.
+If you can write a better python file, you will get a better result.
 Our contributions are as follows:

 1. Spatial to Channel (S2C)